-The Schedule menu items set the schedule type, the number of events per day, and the event times.
+nenu items set the schedule type, the nts per day, and the event times.

-$\downarrow$ \ Item Field Range Access Description HERTEIII NITINE SCHOOLE INLINE NONE, ZONE, MST1, MST2, MST3, MST4, MBR1, MBR2, MBR3, MBR4 Default = NONE USER INST ADV HEATCOOL SCHEDULE If a schedule is not required, select NONE.
+Item Field Range Access Description SGHOULE IN LINE NONE, ZONE, MST1, MST2, MST3, MST4, MBR1, MBR2, MBR3, MBR4 Default = NONE USER INST ADV HEAT SCHEDULE If a schedule is not required, select NONE.
 If the schedule is only used by this thermostat, select ZONE.
 If the schedule is shared with other thermostats, select MST1 to MST4.
 If the schedule is set on another thermostat, select MBR1 to MBR4.
-Note: This item can be viewed in the USER and INST access levels but can only be adjusted in the ADV access level.
-SIGNATURE TO THE STREET 24 hr, 5-2, 5-11, 7dAY Default = 5-11 USER INST ADV SCHEDULE TYPE SECTION J Select the type of schedule.
-Note: This item is only available when the HeatCool Schedule is set to ZONE or MST1 to MST4.
-1 SOCIEDUUS 2 (Occ, UnOcc), 4 (Wake, UnOcc, Occ, Sleep) Default = 4 SCHEDULE MODE Select the number of events per day.
-Note: This item is only available when the HeatCor Schedule is set to ZONE or MST1 to MST4.
-01100 SOLIEDUES AM Wake UnOcc Sieep : to 11:50 PM or : to 23:50 USER ALL DAYS OF THE WEEK SECTION J Select the times for the scheduled events. → Wake Default = 6:00 AM INST ADV Note: This item is only available when the Schedule --→ UnOccupied Default = 8:00 AM , , , , , Type is set to 24 hr.
-Occupied Default = 6:00 PM Sleep Default = 10:00 PM SIGNIHOUUH AM Wake UnOcc Sleep : to 11:50 PM or : to 23:50 USER INST MONDAY THROUGH FRIDAY SECTION J Select the times for the scheduled events. → Wake Default = 6:00 AM ADV Note: This item is only available when the Schedule --➤ UnOccupied Default = 8:00 AM Type is set to 5-2 or 5-11.
-Occupied Default = 6:00 PM Sleep Default = 10:00 PM
+Note: MST1 to MST4 is only available if the COOL Schedule is set to NONE, ZONE or a MBR #.
+This item can be viewed in the USER and INST access levels but can only be adjusted in the ADV access level.
+SCHEDULE MENU - K / 1~~ / K / 1~~ NONE, ZONE, MST1, MST2, MST3, MST4, MBR1, MBR2, MBR3, MBR4 Default = NONE USER INST ADV If a schedule is not required, select NONE.
+If the schedule is only used by this thermostat, select ZONE.
+If the schedule is shared with other thermostats, select MST1 to MST4.
+If the schedule is set on another thermostat, select MBR1 to MBR4.
+Note: MST1 to MST4 is only available if the HEAT Schedule is set to NONE, ZONE or a MBR #.
+This item can be viewed in the USER and INST access levels but can only be adjusted in the ADV access level.
+SOMEOUNE AND A STATE OF THE STA 24 hr, 5-2, 5-11, 7dAY Default = 5-11 USER INST ADV SCHEDULE TYPE Select the type of schedule.
+Note: This item is only available when the Heat or Cool Schedule are set to ZONE or MST1 to MST4.
+SCH MITTE SCHOOLING 2 (Occ, UnOcc), 4 (Wake, UnOcc, Occ, Sleep) Default = 4 USER INST ADV SCHEDULE MODE Select the number of events per day.
+Note: This item is only available when the Heat or Cool Schedules are set to ZONE or MST1 to MST4.